tomato-300yen/slides/lab/pba/pba-11.md

 1. Checks whether the return value is not smaller than 0.
    - You don't need to taint if `open` is failed.
-2. Filters out undertainting files such as shared libraries.
+2. Filters out uninteresting files such as shared libraries.
    - Shared libraries don't have any secret informations.
    - In a real-world DTA tool, you should filter out some more files.